-Skin cancer is the most common type of cancer in the U.S. In fact, more than 3 million Americans are affected each year, and one in five people will be diagnosed with some form of skin cancer by age 70.
+Skin cancer is the most common type of cancer in the U.S. In fact, one in five Americans will be diagnosed with some form of skin cancer by age 70.

 Signs of skin cancer

 Though most moles on the body are harmless, they are often one of the first visible signs of skin cancer.
 It’s important to know how to identify when something on your skin isn’t right.
 There are also steps you can take to reduce your risk.

 Moles appear on the body when clusters of cells gather in one area, instead of spreading apart.
 They are often small and appear darker than the rest of the skin.
 Most moles are no cause for concern.
 In fact, most people have between 10 and 40 moles.
 Although they can grow at any point in life, most moles appear at birth and in young kids, as well as young adults.
 Pre-existing moles can also darken or become more noticeable from sun exposure.

 Spot the difference between healthy and cancerous moles

 Most moles are benign.
 This means they are harmless and do not cause cancer.
 However, sometimes they grow and become malignant.
 This means they are cancerous and must be removed.
 It is important to keep an eye on all moles.
 Detecting malignant moles in early stages of growth can help catch skin cancers, like: